cs186-fa12/fa12/hw5/README.md

 First, lets test if our top-k is working correctly by using the very small dataset containing 10 rows.
 Try the following query

-    SELECT num, APPROX_COUNT(10, 10, 4) AS count FROM numbers-small GROUP BY num ORDER BY count DESC;
+    SELECT num, APPROX_COUNT(10, 10, 4) AS count FROM numbers-_mall GROUP BY num ORDER BY count DESC;

 Make sure that the output matches what is expected -- If not, jump over to the debugging section to figure out whats wrong.